RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/AssemblyScorers.md

 ```

 ###LigandScorer
-This Scorer evaluates the packing between the assembly residues and its ligands.
+This scorer evaluates the packing between the assembly residues and its ligands.
 For each atom within the ligand, it finds every residue within a given distance and scores the orientation of the side chain relative to the ligand atom.
 Residues where the C-beta C-alpha ligand angle is less than or equal to 45 degrees are favored and given a score of -1.
 Residues with larger angles are scored with an [[Amber Periodic Function|constraint-file#function-types]], where residues with an angle of 180 degrees are given a score of 0.
 The scores for each interacting residue are summed and normalized by the number of ligand atoms.

 This scorer requires two options: ```weight``` and ```ligand_interaction_cutoff_distance```.
 A LigandScorer which evaluates all residues within 7 Angstroms of a ligand atom would have the following tag: